MuriloHSO/Beyond-Spatial-Resolution-Code/README.md

 ## Repository Structure

+`code/`
+- `config.toml` — Sets which code to run: full or quick.
+It also allows for the selection of models and band configurations.
-`run.py` — Main entry point.
+- `run.py` — Main entry point.
 Edit the `DEFAULT_*` constants at the top, or pass command-line arguments (see `--help`).

-`run.sh` — Bash entry point required by Code Ocean.
+- `run.sh` — Bash entry point required by Code Ocean.
 Calls `run.py` and forwards any CLI arguments.
+- `requirements.txt` - lists the required Python packages to run the code.

-`src/` - Python package containing all library code:
+- `src/` - Python package containing all library code:
     - `config.py` — builds the classifiers dictionary
     - `paths.py` — filesystem paths and output directory creation
     - `data.py` — CSV dataset loading
+    - `download.py` — download image dataset from Hugging Face
     - `training.py` — `train_and_evaluate_model` function
     - `experiments.py` — per-experiment runners and dispatcher
     - `plotting.py` — all figure-generation functions

 `data/` - input data directory (mirrors Code Ocean's `/data`):
-- CSV training and validation datasets (committed to the repository)
+- CSV training and validation datasets (included in the repository)
-- `Imagery/` — must contain the GeoTIFF imagery downloaded from [Hugging Face](https://huggingface.co/datasets/MuriloHSO/Beyond-Spatial-Resolution-Code) (not committed)
+- `Imagery/` — must contain the GeoTIFF imagery downloaded from [Hugging Face](https://huggingface.co/datasets/MuriloHSO/Beyond-Spatial-Resolution-Code) (not includeded)

 `results/` - output directory for all generated files (mirrors Code Ocean's `/results`):
 - Classification maps (PNG and TIFF), metric tables, and figures

 `scratch/` - temporary working directory for large intermediate files.

-`requirements.txt` - lists the required Python packages to run the code.

 ## Quick Start
 1. Clone this repository: